ninuinu/bank-app-back-end/README.md

 # bank-app-back-end
-### Run project
+## Getting Started
-#### Download the project folder, compile it, and navigate to the root of the project directory.
+Download the project folder, compile it, and navigate to the root of the project directory.
 Run the following command to download all necessary dependencies:
 ```
 npm install
 ```